MatteoSchiavinato/metagen_assembly/README.md

 ##### Detection of genes

 In the final step of the pipeline, the prokariotic gene predictor **prokka** is used to extract all candidate coding sequences from the assembled contigs.
 This tool requires a lot of `$PATH` dependencies, so make sure to have it installed properly (see chapter above).
+Then, the core genome calculator **roary** is used to obtain the number and identity of genes that can make up the core genome of the provided samples.
+It's important that you set the `--perc_core_isolates` option properly.
+This option controls the % of samples that have to feature a certain gene, for that gene to be part of the core genome.
+By default, the value is 99.
+However, if you have only 5 samples, there is no way you can have a gene in 99% of the isolates: it's either 80% or 100%.
+Make your own choice but keep this thing in mind.

 The results of this step are placed inside the `/pangenome` directory inside the specified `--output_dir`.
 The `prokka` subdirectory will contain one folder per sample, named as the sample.
 Inside it, there will be all the prokka output files, which are a lot in many formats.
-Look up in their official documentation what is what, but you may be interested into the `*.gff` file (containing the gene annotations), the `*.fna` file (containing gene sequences) and the `*.faa` file (containing protein sequences).
+Look up in their official documentation and what is what, but you may be interested into the `*.gff` file (containing the gene annotations), the `*.fna` file (containing gene sequences) and the `*.faa` file (containing protein sequences).
 The `*.txt` file contains a few numbers describing how many genes were predicted.

+The **gff** files produced by prokka are then used to calculate the core genome with **roary**.
+The results are placed inside `/pangenome/roary`.